 PLEASE NOTE...
 The shoe you choose may fall under a "special make up" category, which may take up to ten weeks prior to shipment.
 If your shoe is not a stock size, you will be notified immediately.
-Feel free to contact us @ 586.731.9350 should you need any assistance.
+Feel free to contact us at 586.731.9350 should you need any assistance.

 Ribbons/elastic are sold separately.
 Click here